NolantheNerd/NolantheNerd.github.io/_competitive_coding/project_euler_home.md

 ## My Statistical Standing

-Currently I've solved **84 problems**, which puts me at BLAHDI BLAH
+Currently I've solved **84 problems**, which puts me in the top **1.827%** of the **1,035,687 members** of Project Euler.
+I hold position **230/969** of all active Canadian members.
+The difficulty of the problems on Project Euler are broken into 20 different categories, from the easiest at 5% to the most difficult at 100%.

 <center>
 <table style="width:50%;">